 Contextual backlinks include additional information to show the surrounding paragraph or other information around the place where the link has been made.
 You can read more in-depth thoughts about them here in Andy Matuschak's notes.

 In Capacities, all notes are interconnected.
 They don’t have a fixed location.
-Every entity is a node in a network and can be connected to others.
+Every object is a node in a network and can be connected to others.
 And the most important thing: in Capacities, this happens by simply taking your notes.
 Mathematicians call these structures graphs

 ... which are mathematical structures used to model pairwise relations between objects.
 A graph [...] is made up of vertices (also called nodes or points) which are connected by edges (also called links or lines). – From Graph Theory on Wikipedia